rajvipulraj401/React/React_notes/REACT_Full_Course/README.md

 4. Used to create single page
 application (page does not re-load).

+## How can you say React is a library, not a framework?
+What is the difference between a library and a framework?

+### React as a Library (Bricks Analogy):

+**Description:** React is like a toolbox with bricks when building a house.

+**Explanation:** In React, these "bricks" symbolize individual components.
+Developers create and define these components based on their application's needs.

+**Connection:** React components act as the building blocks (bricks) for constructing the user interface.

+### Freedom in Component Assembly:

+**Analogy:** Developers, like builders, have the freedom to creatively assemble these "bricks."

+**Explanation:** React doesn't enforce a predefined structure for the entire application.
+Developers can arrange and organize components based on their specific design requirements.

+**Inference:** React provides flexibility, emphasizing its role as a library that offers tools for building without dictating the entire architecture.

+### User-Defined Components:

+**Analogy:** The term "bricks" metaphorically represents user-defined components in React.

+**Explanation:** React components are not predefined; developers create them according to the application's requirements.

+**Inference:** Unlike some frameworks with predefined elements, React's focus is on user-defined components, reinforcing its nature as a library.

+### Metaphor Clarification:

+**Analogy Recap:** The term "bricks" is metaphorical, highlighting the building blocks (React components) that developers use to construct the application.

+**Explanation:** React components are not predetermined; developers design and define them, aligning with the metaphor of using bricks to build.

+### Flexibility vs. Structure:

+- **Flexibility with Library (React):** React's flexibility allows developers to use its tools creatively, akin to arranging bricks for unique designs.

+- **Structured Approach with Frameworks (Vue.js and Angular):** In contrast, Vue.js and Angular provide a more structured approach, acting like blueprints that guide the overall architecture, offering less freedom but a well-defined structure.

+The analogy emphasizes that React's role is more aligned with a library, providing user-defined components (bricks) for construction.
+The user's freedom in arranging these components reinforces React's nature as a library, where the developer has more discretion in the application's design.

 ## 2. Working of DOM

 Browser  when tries to load webpage and it takes all the files HTML,CSS , js AND through HTML `it creates a DOM  a tree like structure `. so the tree of this element is called DOM .